Tks-Devops/postgrass-buckup-automation/README.md

 Step 3: Set Permissions for the S3 Bucket

-    Ensure your IAM user has the following permissions: s3:PutObject
+Ensure your IAM user has the following permissions:

+    s3:PutObject
     s3:ListBucket

 If you’re using the AWS Free Tier, the permissions will be included by default, but make sure your IAM policy looks something like this:
+JSON

 {
   "Version": "2012-10-17",
   "Statement": [
     {
       "Effect": "Allow",
       "Action": [
         "s3:PutObject",
         "s3:ListBucket"
       ],
       "Resource": [
         "arn:aws:s3:::my-postgresql-backups",
         "arn:aws:s3:::my-postgresql-backups/*"
       ]
     }
   ]
 }

 Step 4: Write the Bash Script